zalenix/portaldocs/portal-sdk/generated/top-extensions-performance.md

   - Part/Extension identifiers
 - PartCount
   - How many times the part was loaded within the given date range
-- Samples
-  - The number of loads which were tracking the number of XHR requests
-- XHRCount, XHRCount95th, XHRMax
-  - The 50th percentile (95th or MAX) of XHR requests sent which correlate to that part load (*) This is a rough heuristic, based on a 1% sampling.
-- Bytes
-  - Bytes transferred to the client via XHR requests
 - 50th, 80th, 95th, 99th
   - The time it takes for your part to resolve its `onInputsSet` or `onInitialize` promise.
 This is captured under the `PartReady` action in telemetry
 - RedScore